RevenueHunt/docs/docs/customer-success/reduce-dropoff.md

 ### Step 1: Review In-App Drop-Off Metrics

-Start by examining the [drop-off metrics](https://docs.revenuehunt.com/reference/quiz-builder/#drop-off) provided by Shop Quiz.
+Start by examining the [drop-off metrics](https://docs.revenuehunt.com/reference/quiz-builder/#drop-off) provided by RevenueHunt Product Recommendation Quiz.
 These metrics will highlight where participants are leaving the quiz, allowing you to pinpoint problem areas effectively.

 ### Step 2: Identify High Drop-off Questions